-This policy documents the Inland Empire Utilities Agency (Agency) goals and guidelines for the use of debt instruments for financing Agency water and sewer infrastructure, projects, and other financing needs.
+This policy documents the Inland Empire Utilities Agency (Agency) goals and guidelines for the use of debt instruments for financing Agency water and sewer infrastructure, projects, and other financing needs issued or delivered by the Agency and debt instruments issued by other entities controlled by the Agency including the Chino Basin Regional Financing Authority.
 The Agency recognizes the need to invest in ongoing capital replacement and rehabilitation of its facilities to ensure future viability of services.